 I love serving these meatballs as sliders!
 To do so, roll the meatballs into about 3 tablespoons of mixture each.
 Slice soft rolls in half lengthwise and warm them in the oven for a few minutes.
 Dress each slider with a little of Greek yogurt sauce, a cooked meatball, and a few pieces of arugula.

 For a bite-sized appetizer, I roll the meatballs into 2 tablespoons of mixture each.
 I then serve them with a side of Greek yogurt sauce to dip in.

-Either way, would be perfect for game day!
+Either way would be perfect for game day or any party!

 What to serve these meatballs with

 If you are serving these as sliders, a simple side of potato chips and salad, such as a Caesar Side Salad or Summer Grain Salad, would be perfect.
 To drink, I recommend a Tropical Mule or Cucumber Smash Cocktail.

 These chicken meatballs can be rolled into meatballs up to 8 hours before baking.
 Roll them up and cover with foil or plastic wrap and keep them in the refrigerator.
 When ready to enjoy, pop them in the oven (note: if they are cold from coming straight out of the refrigerator, they make take an extra minute or two to cook).